-If through faulty action of the starting gate, or for some other reason, the Referee considers a fair start has not taken place, he will immediately stop the race by giving the "stop" signal and order a fresh start.
-Riders will occupy their original starting positions for the re-start.
+If through faulty action of the starting gate, or for some other reason, the Referee considers a fair start has not taken place, the referee will immediately stop the race by giving the "stop" signal and order a fresh start.
+Riders will occupy their original starting positions for the restart.